Ritik-Mittal/XEmotionAI/README.md

 - **Performance**: Achieves high accuracy, precision, and recall.

 ### Pickle Files
 - `stp_words_removed_tokenized.pkl`: Contains tokenized tweets with stopwords removed.
+(You need to create it when working with twitter sentiment classification file to make things easier)
 - `preprocessed_tweets.pkl`: Contains preprocessed and lemmatized tweets.
+(You need to create it when working with twitter sentiment classification file to make things easier)
 - `vectorized_data.npz`: Contains vectorized tweet data ready for model training.

 ### Installation and Setup